-If for some reason a student must change a member of their committee, the student must complete the Change of Committee form.
-The form requires signatures of the co/major professors and added or removed members.
-Contact the Director of Academic Affairs regarding obtaining signatures or acknowledgement of removed members.
-All forms can be found on the CMS forms webpage.
+If for some reason a student wants to change a member of their committee, the student must complete the Change of Committee form.
+The form requires signatures of the co/major professors and added members and the Director of Academic Affairs.
+This form can be found on the CMS forms website.